 3.1.
 Username and Password in URLs

-Some git providers allow embedding username and password together in the repository URL.
+Some Git providers allow embedding usernames and passwords together in the repository URL.
 This can be done when we clone the repository:

-Keep in mind if the password has special characters, they will need to be escaped to prevent the shell from trying to interpret them.
+Let’s keep in mind that if the password has special characters, they will need to be escaped to prevent the shell from trying to interpret them.

 url = https://<username>:<password>@<code class="language-shell">gitlab.com/group/project.git